ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 - Create the PEM Keys (With RSA Algorithm) <- These are the keys used for the master & agent SSH connections.<br>

-- Save the early created keys to AWS Secret Manager<br>
+- Save the early created keys to AWS Secret Manager.<br>
   (**NOTE: Using the Jenkins AWS Credential plugin, the agents' SSH key will be automatically be created as credentials within Jenkins**)<br>

 - Render and upload the CASC file (`/terraform/templates/jenkins.yaml.tpl`).<br>